Differentiable solver for time-dependent deformation problems with contact: Adjoint-based objective derivatives

 \paragraph{Discrete time-dependent Lagrangian} We write the time-dependent Lagrangian $\cL$ for the functional $J$ viewing the equations for $\dot{\vv}$ and $\dot{\vu}$ as constraints with Lagrange multipliers $\vadj$ and $\vmu$.

-For the solution $(\vu,\vv)$ for any optimization parameter values, the constraints are satisfied, $\fdpar J = \fdpar \cL$, as the constraint terms identically vanish.
-The goal of introducing the adjoint variables is to eliminate the direct dependence of $\fdpar J$ on the displacement and velocity derivatives: $\fdpar \vu^i$ or $\fdpar \vv^i$.
-To achieve our objective, we expand the derivative $\fdpar \cL$, and isolate the terms multiplying $\fdpar \vu$ and $\fdpar \vv$.
-By setting the sum of each of these two sets of terms to zero (which corresponds to our adjoint equations), we can find $\vadj$ and $\vmu$ so that the derivative of the functional $\fdpar J$ does not directly depend on $\fdpar \vu^i$ or $\fdpar \vv^i$.
+Similar to the static case, we expand the derivative $\fdpar \cL$, and isolate the terms containing $\fdpar \vu$ and $\fdpar \vv$.
+By setting the sum of each of these two sets of terms to zero, we obtain two adjoint equations.